CD or DVD of your imaging studies.

 First appointments take longer than follow-up appointments.

-- First appointments may be 3 hours or longer.
+- First appointments may be 1 to 2 hours.
 After your visit to the clinic, you will likely go to the Blood Collection Lab for blood tests.

 Find out where to get your blood drawn at UHN »